 Engineered for heavy duty work, hydraulic splitters will out perform even large mounted impact machines.
 It can break large pieces of concrete or rock many times faster than with paving breakers.
 Years of research and the use of hydraulic splitting on hundreds of job sites has proved this new method to be one of the most practical tools for demolition of concrete and rock.

 The cylinder’s short size and the excellent ratio between the enormous splitting force and the reduced weight makes this splitter an ideal tool for a variety of demolition jobs such as bridge decks, abutments, retaining walls, concrete walls, tunneling and mining, floor slabs, foundations, wall openings, reinforced concrete, rock and brick walls, locks, dams, culverts, road barriers, and underwater demolition of concrete and rock.

-Paving breakers and large mounted impact rams are limited to breaking rock or concrete in small pieces.
+Paving breakers and large mounted impact rams are for breaking rock or concrete in small pieces.
 Noisy impact demolition requires more energy, time and is usually more expensive.
-Using a Splitter, pieces of concrete are broken in seconds for removal.
+Using a Splitter, pieces of concrete break in seconds for removal.
 Working with this method can increase production and reduce costs.
-With a hydraulic splitter, the operator now has a very powerful tool at his command.
+With a hydraulic splitter, the operator now has a very powerful tool at his command